tatiananantes/skills-workshops/object_oriented_programming/domain_modelling_alternative/README.md

 ```
 As a librarian
-So that the public can read my books
+So that the public can know which books we have on offer
 I would like a book to have a title and an author
 ```

 ```
 As a librarian
-So that the public has more variety
+So that I can properly represent the books we have
 I would like to add a book to the library
 ```